shinedark/sdtoken/ReadMe.md

 ## Overview

-A comprehensive music tokenization platform that bridges off-chain music streaming data with on-chain token economics.
-Using data from streaming platforms for [Shine Dark](https://music.apple.com/us/artist/shine-dark/993072837), we calculate token value based on music performance metrics and facilitate royalty management through blockchain mechanisms.
+A comprehensive music tokenization platform template that bridges off-chain music streaming data with on-chain token economics.
+Using data from streaming platforms for [Shine Dark](https://music.apple.com/us/artist/shine-dark/993072837) or any other Artist, we calculate token value based on music performance metrics and facilitate royalty management through blockchain mechanisms.

+Take this as a template and use it for your label, artist, or any other music project.
+Decentralize your music royalties and empower your fans with a share of the pie.
+Make your music project a community effort.

 ## 🚀 Quick Start